 Hire a car in Paris

-Paris is the most visited city in the world.
+Paris is the most visited city in the world, and for good reason.

 A timeless destination, the city of romance is an unforgettable place.
 People return over and over, and each time uncover something different.
 Paris is split up into twenty arrondissements (neighbourhoods) each with its own distinctive identity.